-City Council updated their Strategic Goals in February, which included recommended updates to the Dayton Land Use Development Code involving new code provisions to address abandoned and/or discontinued uses requiring new Site Development Review approval and updated standards for clear vision areas.
-On June 5 City Council is expected to initiate additional recommendations that include updating expiration dates for land use decisions and incorporating provisions to allow phased subdivisions.
+City Council updated their Strategic Goals in February 2023, which included updates to the DLUDC involving new code provisions to address situations where new Site Development Review would be required for discontinued uses and updates to standards for clear vision areas.
+On June 5, 2023, the City Council initiated additional recommendations that include updating expiration dates for land use decisions and incorporating provisions to allow phased subdivisions.
 Additional background information on each of these categories of amendments is provided below.